 Haworthia cymbiformis (Haw.)
 Duval var. cymbiformis

-Harworthia cymbiformis is a succulent, ground covering plant which is relatively small in size, with clusters of the plant reaching a height of 6 inches.
+Harworthia cymbiformis is a succulent, ground covering plant which is relatively small in size, with clusters reaching a height of 150 mm.
 Haworthia cymbiformis has rosettes of evergreen leaves.
 The leaves are succulent and often light green in colour.
-The leaves further have the striking characteristic that their ends are translucent.
+The leaves further have the striking characteristic that their tips are translucent.
 The whitish flowers are long and tubular with thin stems.
 Flowering time is from mid spring or early summer.
 These plants are able to grow relatively fast, with the growth rate greatly influenced by factors such as water availability, supplementary feeding and suitability of the environment.

 This plant is currently Red Listed as Least Concern (LC) and is not endangered.